Page created on April 2, 2019. Last updated on June 14, 2022 at 12:26

 Hypopituitarism refers to the condition where there is inadequate production of one or more anterior pituitary hormones as a result of damage to the pituitary or hypothalamus.
 If production of all pituitary hormones is impaired is the condition called panhypopituitarism.

 Hypopituitarism will cause downstream hypofunction of the endocrine organ whose trophic hormone has its production impaired.
 For example will deficiency of TSH cause hypothyroidism.

-What’s interesting in hypopituitarism is that the different pituitary hormones are lost in a special sequence.
-When the pituitary is damages is GH the first to be lost, then FSH and LH, then prolactin, then TSH and lastly ACTH.
+What’s interesting in hypopituitarism is that the different pituitary hormones are usually lost in a special sequence.
+When the pituitary is damaged, the order of hormones lost is as follows: GH -> FSH and LH -> TSH -> ACTH -> prolactin.

 There are many causes of hypopituitarism.
 The most common cause is the compression of the pituitary due to a tumor, but here are some other important causes:

 - Cranial trauma – especially if it affects the base of the skull